residency

 Step-by-Step Process

-- 1Determine your work type: salaried employee, short-term contractor, freelancer, or self-employed investor.
+- 1Determine your work type first: salaried employee, short-term contractor, freelancer, or self-employed investor.
+This determines which visa category applies and which authority handles your application.

-- 3For a work visit visa: your Saudi client or partner applies through Absher Business or via MHRSD.
+- 3For a work visit visa — your Saudi client or partner applies through Absher Business or MHRSD.
+Processing typically takes 5–15 working days.
 You arrive on this visa for the project duration (up to 90 days).
+No Iqama is required for work visit visa holders.

-- 5For Premium Residency: apply through the Premium Residency Centre (iqama.com.sa).
-Requires either a SAR 800,000 investment or meeting specific professional/achievement criteria.
+- 5For Premium Residency — apply through the Premium Residency Centre (iqama.com.sa).
+Requires either a SAR 800,000 one-time investment (permanent) or meeting annual renewable criteria for qualified professionals and investors.

 Common Mistakes to Avoid